onemanstartup/awesome-ruby/README.md

 * [MetaInspector](https://github.com/jaimeiniesta/metainspector) - Ruby gem for web scraping purposes.
 * [Upton](https://github.com/propublica/upton) - A batteries-included framework for easy web-scraping.
 * [Wombat](https://github.com/felipecsl/wombat) - Web scraper with an elegant DSL that parses structured data from web pages.

-## Web Frameworks

-* [Camping](http://camping.io) - A web microframework which consistently stays at less than 4kB of code.
-* [Cuba](http://cuba.is) - A microframework for web development.
-* [Lotus](http://lotusrb.org) - It aims to bring back Object Oriented Programming to web development, leveraging on a stable API, a minimal DSL, and plain objects.
-* [Padrino](http://www.padrinorb.com) - A full-stack ruby framework built upon Sinatra.
-* [Pakyow](http://pakyow.com/) - A framework for building modern web-apps in Ruby.
-It helps you build working software faster with a development process that remains friendly to both designers and developers.
-* [Ramaze](http://ramaze.net/) - A simple, light and modular open-source web application framework written in Ruby.
-* [Roda](http://roda.jeremyevans.net/) - A routing tree web framework.
-* [Ruby on Rails](http://rubyonrails.org) - A web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern.
-* [Sinatra](http://www.sinatrarb.com) - Classy web-development dressed in a DSL.
-* [Volt](https://github.com/voltrb/volt) - A Ruby web framework where your ruby code runs on both the server and the client.

 ## WebSocket